jellyfin-archive/jellyfin-docs/general/server/users/adding-managing-users.md

 `Allow media playback` Unchecking this option will block the user's access to media libraries, this does not include Live TV.

 > [!NOTE]
-> More information about transcoding can be found on it's own page - [Transcoding](https://jellyfin.org/docs/general/server/transcoding.html)
+> More information about transcoding can be found on it's own page - [Transcoding](xref:server-transcoding).

 `Allow audio/video playback that requires transcoding` Unchecking this option will block the user's access to video playback that requires transcoding.